Recognition of prior learning - challenging the outcome of your application

 - ELC panel can instruct CII to reconsider the case and may offer recommendations

-- The outcome of and a report on the stage 2 appeal will be provided
+- The outcome of the stage 2 appeal will be provided to the appellant in writing by email.

 Monitoring of the appeals process (self-assessment)